ucsb-cs48/w19/_lab/lab04.md

 **Graded**: ({{page.num}}-I) (20 pts) You earn these individual points if you participated in tonights retrospective.

 **Graded**: ({{page.num}}-I) (20 pts) You earn these points for submitting feedback on tonights retro via a Google Form survey.
+(See the General channel on the [ucsb-cs48-w19 Slack Channel](https://ucsb-cs48-w18.slack.com) for the link; to avoid spam entries, we aren't posting the link on the public facing website.)

 **Graded**: ({{page.num}}-T) (30 pts) You earn these team points based on the attendance/participation in your retrospective; 10 per team member for teams of 6, 12 per team member for teams of 5.